pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ## Remove message action

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence: enable in the Admin Portal.

 Remove a previously added action from a published message.
 Response is empty.